What Is Anxiety

 Sugar and Processed Foods

-Refined sugar and carbs are incredibly inflammatory.
-When you eat too much sugar, your body cannot process it quickly enough.
-As a result, it releases pro-inflammatory messengers called cytokines that may lead to physical and mental health issues.
-These processed foods are also high in other anxiety-triggering substances such as vegetable oils, artificial flavourings, gluten and additives.
+Sugar and refined carbs promote inflammation.
+When you eat too much sugar, your body cannot process it quickly enough and as a result, it starts a pro-inflammatory cascade that can lead to physical and anxiety related issues.

-Processed vegetable oils, such as corn oil, canola oil, soybean oil, safflower oil, cottonseed oil, and peanut oil are high in omega-6 fatty acids.
-Over consumption of these oils can cause an imbalance between omega-6 and omega-3 fatty acids contributing to inflammation, pain and anxiety.
+Vegetable oils, such as corn oil, canola oil, soybean oil, safflower oil, cottonseed oil, and peanut oil are high in omega-6 fatty acids.
+Over consumption of these oils create an imbalance between omega-6 and omega-3 fatty acids which in turn contributes to inflammation, pain and anxiety.

-including monosodium glutamate, artificial colouring, high fructose corn syrup, guar gum, sodium benzoate and trans fats.
+It is a good idea to cut down on all artificial ingredients and additives or preservatives, including monosodium glutamate, artificial colouring, high fructose corn syrup, guar gum, sodium benzoate, aspartame, MSG and trans fats.

 Conventional Meat Products

-Animals raised for conventional meat products are not treated by the highest of standards.
-They are often treated with hormones and antibiotics, fed with grain instead of grass which promotes inflammation and other health issues when consumed.
+Conventionally raised animals are often treated with hormones and antibiotics, fed with grain instead of grass which causes inflammation and other health issues when consumed.
 Always try and eat organic and ethically raised meat.

-Too much caffeine may trigger anxiety.
-Coffee and other caffeinated drinks, such as sodas and energy drinks may cause the shakes and stimulate a fight or flight response similar to anxiety.
+Caffeinated drinks such as coffee, sodas and energy drinks may stimulate anxiety like symptoms.
 Sodas and energy drinks are also full of sugar and artificial ingredients that can further trigger anxiety.

-Conventional treatments of anxiety often include pharmaceutical medications.
-However, these medications usually serve as a bandaid without addressing the cause or fully solving the problem.
+Conventional medications generally don’t address the upstream causes or fully solve the problem of intense anxiety.
 They also have multiple side affects which can impact your health down the line.